Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Background and Related Work

 Active inference is a neuroscientific framework based on the free energy principle (FEP)~\cite{friston2006free}.
 AIF agents adjust their model according to new observations and enact environmental changes to suit their preferences.
 The objective is to minimize the difference between the agent's internal representation and real-world models, i.e., to adapt to its environment.
 In principle, the underlying framework of AIF generally applies to adaptive systems~\cite{friston_designing_2024}.
 Therefore, it is reasonable to assume that AIF is a promising direction for computing continuums that must adapt to a dynamic environment~\cite{sedlak_equilibrium_2024}.

 AIF agents continuously evaluate the expected free energy (EFE) for different policies and assess their impact on underlying models.
+EFE constitutes the planning ability of AIF agents, as it allows for evaluating policies of custom length into the future, utilizing the current understanding of the world model (generative world model) as the source for simulations.
 In a system's context, an agent who understands the world model will minimize EFE by selecting policies likely to fulfill SLOs.
+We describe EFE with two distinct components~\cite{parr2022active}: